 In crisis prevention, the supervisor has the tools for regulating and supervising the institutions, while the central bank might play a supporting role through monitoring the stability of the system and the links to the real economy.
 In crisis management, the supervisor lacks the financial resources to back any intervention, while the central bank has the power to act as a lender of last resort.
 In other words, the likelihood that the central bank will have to provide liquidity support to a financial institution is partly determined by the quality of supervision.
-At the same time, the central bank may very well need the supervisor's analytical support or information to be able to decide on whether, and how, to intervene.
-Finally, in crisis resolution, even if the Ministry of Finance takes the lead, it is likely to rely extensively on the supervisor and the central bank for advice and action.
+At the same time, the central bank may very well need the supervisor's analytical or informational support to be able to decide on whether or not and how to intervene.
+Finally, in crisis resolution, even if the Ministry of Finance takes the lead, it is likely to rely extensively on the supervisor and the central bank for advice and execution.

-Since there is a link between the soundness of institutions and financial stability, then supervisors must be interested in crisis management and resolution and central banks must be interested in certain aspects of supervision.
+If we agree that there is a link between the soundness of institutions and financial stability, then supervisors must be interested in crisis management and resolution and central banks must be interested in certain aspects of supervision.

 In the last decade, at least in Sweden, the macro and micro perspective have grown gradually closer.
 Indeed, the Swedish FSA now has an explicit interest in the stability of the system, while the Riksbank has taken a greater interest in the stability of single institutions, if they are judged as systemically relevant.
-There are regular contacts to share information and assessments and to coordinate policy.
+We have regular contacts to share information and assessments and coordinate policy.
+If before, the relationship between the two authorities might have been described as polite but uninterested, it is now a mix of curiosity, some competition and frequent flirting.